ncklasala/Movie_ranking/README.md

 I was unaware of letterbox at the time.
 I am doing this a way to practice react.

-TODO:
-Phase 1:
+DONE:

 1. Set up server
 2. User registration
    2.1) Determine what is required for user
    2.2) basic user interface for sign up and login (react)
 3. Profile Registration
-   3.1) Determine what is required for profile
+   3.1) Created backend for profile creation
+4. In phase 1 i decide to treat the movie list as an attribute for the profile, This may get changed later.
+For now movie object is nixed

+TODO:
+Phase 1:

+5. Profile Registration
+   5.1) create front end for profile creation and edit
-4. Allow user to create thier list
+6. Allow user to create thier list
-   4.1) create movie object
+   4.1) create movie object // defered
    4.2) moviedb api connection for info about movie 4.3) allow for migration from csv
-   4.4) cross platform data entry with googlesheets 4.5) edit lists with ease (This is important to be better then google sheets)
+   4.4) cross platform data entry with googlesheets 4.5) edit lists with ease (This is important to be better then google sheets) 4.6) create front end for displaying list

    Phase 2:

-5. multiple lists per user
+7. multiple lists per user
-6. friends list
+8. friends list
-7. list rankings
+9. list rankings